 “Schedule an email to be sent later.
 Easy email reminders.”

-So, as you can see, this tool can do more than schedule email messages to be sent at a later date.
+So, as you can see, this Chrome extension can do more than schedule email messages to be sent at a later date.
 It can also act as a reminder, once again helping with those instances when you don’t want to forget to follow-up with someone.

-It’s only natural to be skeptical, in regards to how this Gmail plugin performs.
+It’s only natural to be skeptical, in regards to how this browser extension performs.
 Fortunately, Boomerang is anything but clunky.
 It’s both lightweight and easy to use.
 For example, you have the option of using the text box or calendar picker to schedule your message.

 It only takes a few seconds to schedule your message.
 There’s no wasted time, just top notch results.